Arbitrage

 Arbitraging in traditional finance

-The funding rate is a mechanism used to maintain balance between the perpetual futures market and the spot market.
+The funding rate is used to maintain balance between the perpetual futures market and the spot market.
 It is periodically exchanged between long and short traders based on the difference between the contract price and the spot price.
 When the contract price is trading above the spot price, long traders pay short traders a funding rate, and vice versa.

 Last updated